hyperledger-labs/splice/cluster/README.md

 Similarly to `cncluster`, we have a `splice-compose.sh` script for development purposes of the docker-compose validator deployment.

-The most useful subcommand there is `splice-compose.sh start`.
+The two most useful subcommand there are `splice-compose.sh start` and `splice-compose.sh start_network`.

+`start` starts a validator against an existing network.
 It should be run from a cluster deployment directory, and will spin up a docker-compose validator against that cluster.
 Logs from the validator and participant will be streamed to `logs/compose-validator.clog` and `logs/compose-participant.clog` resp.
 Use `splice-compose.sh stop` to stop it (and `splice-compose.sh stop -D` to completely nuke it, i.e. also delete its persistent data).

+`start_network` starts a full CN deployment locally, consisting of one SV node and one validator connected to it.
+Similarly to `start`, logs from the different components will be streamed to `logs/compose-sv-*.clog` for SV node components, and `logs/compose-*.clog` for those of the validator.
+To stop the whole network, run `splice-compose.sh stop_network` (with an optional `-D` as above, to also wipe all its data).

 ## Onboarding